Become a Double Dawg with a dual degree program and earn your Bachelor's and Master's degrees in five years or less!

 Its never too early to start planning your future.
 Department of Foods and Nutrition undergraduate students have a unique and valuable opportunity to earn both the Bachelor's and Master's degrees in five years or less with this dual-degree program.
 Students should review this option and speak with their advisor, and talk to the Pathways contact for the program no later than the end of their sophomore year.
 By year 3 of the undergraduate degree, students will apply to the dual-degree pathway and once admitted, begin to take graduate level courses.
 Up to 12 hours of graduate level courses will count in both programs.
 At the start of their senior year, students admitted to the Double Dawgs pathway will work with the graduate coordinator and apply to the graduate program.
 Students graduate with an undergraduate degree at the end of year 4 and are then admitted to the graduate program and earn their Master's degree by the end of year 5, or in some cases even earlier.

-Consumer Foods/Master's Non-Thesis, Community Nutrition Online
+Culinary Science and Nutrition/Master's Non-Thesis, Community Nutrition Online

 With this option, earn your BSFCS in four years, and continue to work on your Master's degree online.
 Complete your Master's degree by the end of year 5 by taking two online courses each semester for summer, fall, and spring of year 5.
 This option is perfect for students who plan to be employed while finishing their graduate degree.